ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

 c. recurrence relation:
   queue: add root and 0 (level)
-  while there is something in the queue, do the following:
+  while there is something in the queue:
     do FIFO for queue to get root and level check if the node is valid
       if the height matches the level and the current node value is the smallest so far, update a minimum node value